JuliaControl/ModelPredictiveControl.jl/docs/src/manual/nonlinmpc.md

 ```

 The keyword argument `Ewt` weights the economic costs relative to the other terms in the
 objective function.
+The term must be large enough to be significant but a too high value can
-The second element of `Mwt` is zero since the speed ``ω`` is not
+lead to a static error on the angle setpoint.
+The second element of `Mwt` is zero since the
-requested to track a setpoint.
-The closed-loop response to a 180° setpoint is similar:
+speed ``ω`` is not requested to track a setpoint.
+The closed-loop response to a 180°
+setpoint is similar:

 ```@example 1
 res2_ry = sim!(empc, N, [180.0, 0], plant=plant, x0=[0, 0], x̂0=[0, 0, 0])